How to Scale and Automate Your Online Business 2021

-We live in uncertain world.
+We live in an uncertain world.
 Right now, your online business might be thriving and you may have a solid customer base.
-However, if things change in the economy for example, the smaller online businesses are likely to be the ones that suffer the most.
+However, if things change in the economy, for example, the smaller online businesses are likely to be the ones that suffer the most.

 Having a larger online business will make it more likely that you will be able to withstand changes that you have no control over.
 You will be building an online business with longevity in mind that will keep going while others are falling by the wayside.

-By scaling your online business, you can increase the efficiency of it.
+By scaling your online business, you can increase its efficiency.
 You will have more time to plan for growth and anticipate bumps in the road and how you will overcome them.
 This means that you will be in control of your online business more than you ever were before.

 Customers expect consistent treatment when they deal with an online business.
 This can be difficult to achieve when you are doing everything yourself.
 If you treat one customer better than another word can quickly get out about this and your reputation can take a nosedive.

 Individual online business owners usually become inconsistent due to market pressures.
 They need to survive so they do whatever is necessary.
 How this looks to the customers is of secondary concern.

 When you scale your online business, you can maintain consistency a lot easier.
 You now have the resources to see you through the difficulties in the market and this enables you to maintain a consistent approach.
 You run the risk of losing your customers if you are not consistent.

 You may find this one a little puzzling.
 Surely if you are running your online business on your own, it will be easier for you to adapt and make any necessary changes?
 This is true to some extent, but when your online business has more resources you can make any necessary changes even faster.